BoltAuth/Auth/doc/authentication-providers.md

 The URL for each provider will depend on:
   * Your web site is running HTTP or HTTPS (HTTPS is highly recommended)
-  * Authentication URI configured in Members
+  * Authentication URI configured in Auth
   * OAuth provider's name

 e.g. using default routes for the domain `example.com`, and configuring